 SA road accident facts: Why you can’t afford to be uninsured

 South Africa’s yearly car accident toll is among the highest in the world.
-According to a 2013 report by the International Transport Forum, vehicle-related calamities cost the nation more than R307-billion per annum.
+According to a 2013 report by the International Transport Forum and The Clark Law Office attorneys, vehicle-related calamities cost the nation more than R307-billion per annum.
 What’s more, the same period recorded a total of 58 312 motor thefts, and 139 572 smash and grabs.